Abbreviations : Report Help

 Iridovirid genomes consist of a unique component and a variable amount of terminal redundancy.
-The unique component ranges from 103 to 220 kbp, whereas the actual genome size varies with the individual viral species and is 5-50% larger due to the presence of terminal redundancy.
-With the exception of LCDV1 (103 kbp), genomes for members of the Lymphocystivirus, Iridovirus and Chloriridovirus genera are larger (163–220 kbp) than those for members of the Megalocytivirus and Ranavirus (103-140 kbp) genera.
-With at least one prominent exception (i.e., SGIV), species within the same genus tend to show marked sequence co-linearity.
-However, even within a genus, inversions and deletions have been noted.
+The unique component ranges from 103 to 220 kbp, whereas the actual genome content is 5–50% larger for members of different species due to the presence of terminal redundancy.
+With the exception of LCDV1 (103 kbp), genomes for members of the Lymphocystivirus, Iridovirus and Chloriridovirus genera are larger (163–220 kbp) than those for members of the Megalocytivirus and Ranavirus genera (103–140 kbp).
+With the exception of SGIV, members of species within the Ranavirus genus tend to show marked sequence co-linearity.
+However, even within this genus, genome inversions and deletions have been noted.
 Putative open reading frames (ORFs) are found on both strands of the viral genome, but overlap of coding regions is rare (Figure 3.Iridoviridae).
 Moreover, gene density is high, intergenic regions are generally short, and genomes contain repetitive sequences.
-In contrast to eukaryotes, iridovirid genes lack introns and viral mRNAs lack poly(A) tails.
+In contrast to eukaryotes, iridovirid genes lack introns and viral mRNAs lack poly[A] tails.
 However, like eukaryotes, biochemical and in silico evidence suggest the existence of viral microRNAs (miRNA) that modulate viral gene expression.

-Genera within the family are serologically distinct from one another, whereas cross-reactivity among species within a given genus may occur due to high sequence conservation present within the MCP and other viral proteins (Ariel et al., 2010).
-As shown earlier, three piscine ranaviruses (EHNV, ECV, and European sheatfish virus (ESV)) display serological cross-reactivity with each other and with FV3 (Hedrick et al., 1992).
+Members of different genera within the family are serologically distinct from one another, whereas cross-reactivity among members of different species within a given genus may occur due to sequence conservation of the MCP and other viral proteins (Ariel et al., 2010).
+Three piscine ranaviruses (EHNV, ECV, and European sheatfish virus (ESV)) display serological cross-reactivity with each other and with FV3 (Hedrick et al., 1992).

 Studies of FV3-infected Xenopus laevis indicate a marked antibody response following secondary infection and the generation of protective neutralizing antibodies (Grayfer et al., 2015).
 Furthermore, consistent with a protective antibody response, inactivated virus vaccines protect against disease mediated by RSIV.
 In addition, in the FV3/Xenopus laevis model, T cells have been implicated in protection against viral disease (Grayfer et al., 2015, Morales and Robert 2007).
 However, the precise FV3 proteins that trigger a T cell response are not known.